 In the first two photos, Bob (dark hair and beard) and Dennis Skotak, two legends in the visual effects field, work on the model.
-In the third, John Carpenter inspects the finished product.
+In the third, Bob inspects the finished product.
 To achieve the computer navigation sequence as Plisken is flying his glider into the city, reflective paint was applied to the edges of the black buildings, which were then shot under black light.
 While reportedly James Cameron’s idea, it was almost certainly John C. Wash.
 Cameron was a director of photography on the film (as was Dennis Skotak), and he did some great matte work as well.

 Archive for the 'Sci-Fi Production Design' Category